Credit Cards Travel Credit Cards

 Fortunately, rewards values are fixed for most redemption options (cash back is always 1 cent per point, for example), so you don't have to do this calculation every time.
 But if you're considering transferring your points or booking a Chase Experience, run the numbers first to make sure you're getting good value.

-Chase’s travel portal functions like an online travel agency — think Expedia or Orbitz — but you can pay for your travel booking with cash, points, or a combination of both.
+Chase's travel portal, previously called the Chase Ultimate Rewards portal, functions like an online travel agency — think Expedia or Orbitz — but you can pay for your travel booking with cash, points, or a combination of both.

-Within the Ultimate Rewards portal, you can book flights, hotel stays, rental cars, cruises, and experiences for when you arrive at your destination.
-The platform is robust, so you don’t have to worry about being presented with limited options.
+Within the Chase Travel portal, you can book flights, hotel stays, rental cars, cruises, and experiences for when you arrive at your destination.
+The platform is robust, so you don't have to worry about being presented with limited options.

 One of the best benefits of using the Chase travel portal, though, is that you're still covered by your card's trip protection benefits, such as travel insurance, cancellation and interruption insurance, and more.
 The actual benefits will depend on the card you have, and you need to use that card to book your travel.
 Also, be aware that if you transfer your points to an airline or hotel rewards program instead, you won't be protected by your Chase card anymore.